cjmDevelop/PokerMath/README.md

 # PokerMath
-Java Console Application - An App which can display single or multiple Win : Loss percentage/s, related to a poker cash game situation inputed by the user.
+Java Console Application - An App which can display single or multiple Win : Loss percentage/s based on a given Texas Hold 'Em poker hand.

+WORK IN PROGRESS